Archive for the ‘Ireland Economy’ Category

 It has finally been announced that Dell is to shed 1,900 of its staff in Limerick, its a move that has been long expected but none the less doesn’t soften the blow for the people concerned.
 Layoffs are to start in April from what I gather and are to be completed by January 2010.
 The effect on suppliers and subcontractors of Dell and their likely additional layoffs is not yet quantified.
 Its a very worrying time for everyone involved.
 I wouldn’t fancy having to try and sell a house in Limerick at the moment.
 Now that the “s**t has hit the fan” , what does one do next ?
 Is it out of bounds to suggest a Workers co-op ?
 Dell is after all just a badge.
 Would the IDA/Shannon Development back it ?
 It is difficult to see anything else coming on the horizon at least for a year or two.
 Generally the “cost aspect ” of Ireland has to be looked at, in the last five or six years the cost of doing anything in this country is sky high and just about every business feels it.
 I do believe that it is time to put the price tags back on all goods in the shops too.

 Just noticed some of the debates on the financial crisis on the t.v, RTE’s Prime time & Ireland Am.
-All seem to be of the view that we have to ” recapitalize the Irish Banks ” with the money from the pension fund.
-On Prime time there was a business man basically pleading for the banks to be given the money !!
+All seem to be of the view that we have to ” recapitalize the financial institutions ” with the money from the pension fund.

-Many business are complaining of a credit squeeze ( which is not uncommon during a recession) and expect the banks to be a lot more ready to dole out taxpayer’s money.
+Many business are complaining of a credit crisis ( which is not uncommon during a recession) and expect the banks to be a lot more ready to dole out taxpayer’s money.
 On Ireland Am they had Jill Kirby saying that we couldn’t expect shareholders in banks to take the loss !!
 Now I remember once having a dabble in stocks & shares with a company called Eircom ok I invested the princely sum of £500 but I ended up really getting burned when Valenina compulsory purchased the shares.
 I got about £160 back of the £500 put in, there’s a man who will not be dabbling in stocks & shares in any hurry.
-Are former shareholders in Eircom any different from Bank shareholders ?
+Are former shareholders in eircom any different from bank shareholders ?
 Who do I send the writ to ?
-It should be possible to Lend Banks money but they would have to repay it with interest of course.
-Don’t think Banks should expect to make record profits and everyone else to bail them out when they don’t.
+It should be possible to lend banks money but they would have to repay it with interest of course.
+Don’t think financial institutions should expect to make record profits and everyone else to bail them out when they don’t.